Strumenta/SmartReader/README.md

 The library tries to detect the correct encoding of the text, if the correct tags are present in the text.

 On the `Article` object you can call `GetImagesAsync` to obtain a Task for a list of `Image` objects, representing the images found in the extracted article.
-The method is async because it makes HEAD Requests, to obtain the size of the images and only returns the ones that are bigger then the specified size.
+The method is async because it makes HEAD Requests, to obtain the size of the images and only returns the ones that are bigger than the specified size.
 The size by default is 75KB.
-This is to exclude things such as images used in the UI.
+This is done to exclude things such as images used in the UI.

+On the `Article` object you can also call `ConvertImagesToDataUriAsync` to inline the images found in the article using the [data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme).
+The method is async.
+This will insert the images into the `Content` property of the `Article`.
+This may significantly increase the size of `Content`.
+This data URI scheme is not efficient, because is using [Base64](https://en.wikipedia.org/wiki/Base64) to encode the bytes of the image.
+Base64 encoded data is approximately 33% larger than the original data.
+The purpose of this method is to provide an offline article that can be fully stored long term.
+This is useful in case the original article is not accessible anymore.
+The method only converts the images that are bigger than the specified size.
+The size by default is 75KB.
+This is done to exclude things such as images used in the UI.
+Notice that this method will not store elements such as embedded videos, so they will still be requested over the network, if present.

 ### Options